-The structure of the S STI Plan remains unchanged since 30 June 2016 and its key features are outlined in the table below: , , What is the STI Plan and who participates?
-The STI Plan is a potential annual reward for eligible Executive Key Management Personnel for achievement of predetermined individual Key Performance Indicators ("KPIs") aligned to the achievement of business objectives for the assessment period (financial year commencing 1 July).
-How much can the executives earn under the STI Plan?
-Threshold - represents the minimum acceptable level of performance that needs to be achieved before any Individual Award would be payable in relation to that Performance Measure.
+The structure of the STI Plan remains unchanged since 30 June 2016 and its key features are outlined in the table below:

+below: What is the STI Plan and who The STI Plan is a potential annual reward for eligible Executive Key Management Personnel for achievement of predetermined individual Key Performance Indicators ("KPIs") aligned to the achievement of business objectives for the assessment period (financial year commencing 1 July). participates?
+How much can the executives earn Threshold - represents the minimum acceptable level of performance that needs to be achieved before any Individual Award would be payable in relation to that Performance Measure. under the STI Plan?
 Managing Director/CEO - up to 15% of TFR.
 COO & CFO - up to 12.5% of TFR.
 Other KMP - up to 10% of TFR.
-Target - represents a challenging but achievable level of performance relative to past and otherwise expected achievements.
+(15) Target - represents a challenging but achievable level of performance relative to past and otherwise expected achievements.
 It will normally be the budget level for financial and other quantitative performance objectives.
-Managing Director/CEO - up to 30% of TFR.
-COO & CFO - up to 25% of TFR.
-Other KMP - up to 20% of TFR.
+20 Managing Director/CEO $-$ up to 30% of TFR.
+COO & CFO $-$ up to 25% of TFR.
+Other KMP $-$ up to 20% of TFR.
 Stretch (Maximum) - represents a clearly outstanding level of performance which is evident to all as a very high level of achievement.
-Managing Director/CEO $-$ up to 60% of TFR.
-COO & CFO $-$ up to 50% of TFR.
-Other KMP $-$ up to 40% of TFR.
-(TFR - Total Fixed Remuneration) Is there Board discretion in the payment of an STI benefit?
-Yes, the plan provides for Board discretion in the approval of STI outcomes.
-What are the performance conditions?
-For KMP between 70% - 80% of potential STI weighting (dependent upon role) is assessed against specific predetermined KPIs by role with 20% - 30% being based on company performance indicators.
+Managing Director/CEO - up to 60% of TFR.
+COO & CFO - up to 50% of TFR.
+Other KMP - up to 40% of TFR.
+(TFR - Total Fixed Remuneration) Is there Board Yes, the plan provides for Board discretion in the approval of STI outcomes. discretion in the res, the plan provides for Board discretion in the approval of 311 outcomes. payment of an STI benefit?
+What are the For KMP between 70% - 80% of potential STI weighting (dependent upon role) is assessed against performance specific predetermined KPIs by role with 20% - 30% being based on company performance conditions? indicators.
 How are performance targets set and assessed?
 Individual performance targets are set by the identification of key achievements required by role in order to meet business objectives determined for the upcoming assessment period in advance.
 The criteria for KMP are recommended by the Managing Director/CEO for sign off by the Remuneration Committee and in the case of the Managing Director/CEO, are recommended by the Chairman by sign off by the Remuneration Committee.
 The relative achievement at the end of the financial period is determined by the above authorities with final sign off by the Remuneration Committee after confirmation of financial results and individual/company performance against established criteria.
 The Remuneration Committee is responsible for assessing whether the KPIs are met.
 To assist in this assessment, the Committee receives detailed reports on performance from management which are verified by independent remuneration consultants if required.
-The Committee has the discretion to adjust STIs in lights of unexpected or unintended circumstances.
+The Committee has the discretion to adjust STIs in light of unexpected or unintended circumstances.
 How is the STI delivered?
 STIs are paid in cash after the conclusion of the assessment period and confirmation of financial results/individual performance and subject to tax in accordance with prevailing Australian taxation laws.
 The STIs are then in effect paid and expensed in the financial year subsequent to the measurement year.
-What happens in the event of cessation of Executives are required to be employed for the full 12 months of the assessment period before they are eligible to be considered to receive benefits from the STI Plan.
+What happens in the Executives are required to be employed for the full 12 months of the assessment period before event of cessation of they are eligible to be considered to receive benefits from the STI Plan.